 Solution: The Pareto Principle (better known as the 80/20 rule) states that 20 per cent of your customers are more than likely to buy 80 per cent of your products or services.
 Think about your best customers – the 20 per cent who create highest value for your business – and the similarities in their characteristics.
 For example, age, location, gender, marital status, children, income level and needs.
 These are the people you need to target.

-Only now can you create a letterbox advertising campaign or an email campaign that is timely and relevant, with a message that reaches them on an emotional level and drives them to act.
+Only now can you create a letterbox advertising campaign that is timely and relevant, with a message that reaches them on an emotional level and drives them to act.

 Mistake 2: Your target market is too narrow.